AnjaliOmkar/delta-demo/README.md

 # delta-demo
-Demo for git &amp; github class
+Demo for git &amp; github class.
+This is sample repository.